godotengine/godot-docs/community/contributing/ways_to_contribute.rst

 When you report a bug, you should keep in mind that the process is similar to an appointment with your doctor.
 You noticed *symptoms* that make you think that something might be wrong (the engine crashes, some features don't work as expected, etc.).
-It's the role of the bug triagging team and the developers to then help make the diagnosis of the issue you met, so that the actual cause of the bug can be identified and addressed.
+It's the role of the bug triaging team and the developers to then help make the diagnosis of the issue you met, so that the actual cause of the bug can be identified and addressed.